Mortal Kombat Legends: Battle of the Realms: Development

 Following the release of Scorpion's Revenge in April 2020, screenwriter Jeremy Adams expressed interest in doing a sequel.
 In June 2021, a sequel was announced, with most of the cast and crew from the previous film now set to return.
 On the day before the film's release, a Warner Bros.
-Animation logo variant featuring Shaggy Rogers from Scooby-Doo strangling Scorpion was uploaded onto the internet, inspired by the "Ultra Instinct Shaggy" internet meme, as a follow up to the previous film's logo variant featuring Scorpion strangling Daffy Duck in place of Porky Pig.
+Animation logo variant featuring Shaggy Rogers from Scooby-Doo strangling Scorpion was uploaded onto the internet, inspired by the "Ultra Instinct Shaggy" internet meme, as a follow-up to the previous film's logo variant featuring Scorpion strangling Daffy Duck in place of Porky Pig.

 Casting

-Matthew Mercer reprises his role as Kurtis Stryker from the 2011 video game.
-Dave B. Mitchell reprises his role as Sektor from Mortal Kombat 11, and Matthew Yang King, who voiced both Liu Kang and Fujin in Mortal Kombat 11, now voices Kung Lao.
+Matthew Mercer reprised his role as Stryker from the 2011 video game.
+Dave B. Mitchell reprised his role as Sektor from Mortal Kombat 11, and Matthew Yang King, who voiced both Liu Kang and Fujin in Mortal Kombat 11, voiced Kung Lao in the film.

 Release

 Home media

 The film earned $1,652,738 from domestic Blu-ray sales.